hdk2200/MessageUISample/README.md

 - Override intrinsicContentSize and return the correct rectangle for use in Storyboard.

 - Override sizeThatFits to return the correct rectangle so that it works correctly when using sizeToFit in code.

+# warning

+This example not worked in multi line label.(when numberOfLines is not 1.)